FrozenBurrito/processage/readme.md

 ## Description

 Understanding PIDs and PPIDS was challenging for my students, so I made processage to help with that (and for fun and to help me learn new things, too).
-The goal is to gamify learning about PIDs and PPIDs.
+The goal was to sort of gamify learning about PIDs and PPIDs.

 * Each character in the secret message is used as the name of a new process, which process is parented to the previous character's process.
 * Linux
-    * Sets process names in process tree (Try:  ps -ef | sort)
+    * Sets process names as shown in ps (Try:  ps -ef | sort)
 * Windows
     * Process names are available in processage and Windows Process Explorer, but not in Task Manager or via wmic.
 For more info:
         * See [setproctitle](https://pypi.org/project/setproctitle/)